-One of the questions I get asked the most is how I build multiplication fact fluency with my students?
+One of the questions I get asked the most is how I build fluency of multiplication facts with my students.
 Even more specifically, do I use timed tests?
 Today I want to break down my answers to these questions.
 I’ll share activities and strategies I use to build fact fluency, why I do not use timed tests to track student progress (and why I think they’re harmful to students), and how you can use those “drill tests” more effectively if you are required to give them in your classroom.

 Timed Multiplication Tests

 First, let’s talk about timed tests.
 I remember taking these in elementary school and I have ZERO positive memories of them.
 It’s not because I wasn’t good at multiplication.
 I was actually quite quick and always got a sticker at the top of my page, but that did very little to ease the incredible amount of anxiety that these tests created for me and my classmates.

 The anxiety leading up to the tests was one thing.
 That feeling usually settled down shortly after the tests had been handed in and the tests were graded.
 However, the lasting impact on student confidence is quite another issue altogether.
 The thing is that rapid recall of multiplication facts is not an indicator of math intelligence.
 It simply means that you are able to easily memorize and regurgitate facts.
 However, students will often conflate the two, which can be incredibly harmful to those who struggle AND those who fly through them.

 Does fluency of multiplication facts build a strong foundation for future math concepts?
 Of course!
 I just believe that there are far better ways to help build multiplication fact fluency that does not increase anxiety and decrease confidence (or create a false sense of confidence).